Lisbon in 4 Days: everything you need to know

 Alfama neighbourhood| ©Louis Droege

-The best thing to do when you arrive in Lisbon is to start visiting its most central neighbourhoods.
-Alfama, Baixa and Chiado form the historic centre of the city and there is a lot to see and do in their streets.
-If you get up early in the morning, you can explore all of them at your leisure and see everything they have to offer on the first day of your trip to the capital of Portugal.
+The best thing to do when you arrive in Lisbon is to start by visiting its most central neighbourhoods: Alfama, Baixa and Chiado make up the historic centre of the Portuguese capital and there is plenty to see and do in their streets.
+If you get up early in the morning, you can explore them all at your leisure and see what they have to offer on the first day of your trip to Portugal's capital.

-You will get to know all this in depth on this three-hour tour with a professional guide who will take you inside the Cathedral and show you the history and architecture of this neighbourhood, as well as introducing you to its traditional music.
+You'll get to know all this in depth on this three-hour tour of Alfama and St. George's with a professional guide who will show you the history and architecture of this neighbourhood.

 Book a guided tour of Alfama